 Here is another "dead tree" picture as my wife calls them.
 Ok so I like trees that don't always have leaves.

-With it snowing on us we through a tarp up over our snow kitchen.
+With it snowing on us we decided to throw a tarp up over our snow kitchen.
 This is a view from the inside of the kitchen.
 Our tarp did pretty good.

 It was pretty cold that night and the next morning things were nice and clear.